Newcastle City Hall (Australia): Description

 Newcastle City Hall is a three storey stone-clad building in the Inter-War Academic Classical style.
 It is supported by a steel frame and reinforced concrete floors.
 Like the similar Brisbane Town Hall, its design follows the precedent established in the nineteenth century, where the strong vertical mass of a central tower emerges from a relatively low base over three storeys.
-The building features imposing symmetrical pavilions with coupled Roman Doric and Ionic orders on the three main facades, which are designed to be seen "in-the-round".
+The building features imposing symmetrical pavilions with coupled Roman Doric and Ionic orders on the three mains facades, which are designed to be seen "in-the-round".
 On the southern, King Street, facade a Porte Cochere is supported by sandstone Roman Doric style columns, the balustrade above the entablature has circular turned balusters.
 The balusters are slim and have been largely replaced by synthetic stone balusters.

 The upper two storeys of the major facades are treated as a single storey united by Ionic columns.
 The ground floor is treated as a rusticated plinth.
 This device prevents the classical detailing on the building looking distorted.
 The rear elevation, backing onto Christie Lane, is painted cement render.
 A deep continuous base course is broken by two original escape doors and a new escape door introduced in 1980.
 Sandstone quoins return on both ends, three moulded string courses and a cornice being the only features.
 Blind windows are then used to excellent effect.

 The external wall cladding and elements such as the Porte Cochere, the clock tower, balconies, balustrades and external stairs are built of Sydney "yellowblock" sandstone.
 Externally, metal grilles, window and door frames are used.

 A vehicular ramp leads up to the main entrance midway between the ground and first floor levels.
 The entrance is then enclosed in the Porte-Cochere.
 The flat roof of the Porte-Cochere provides a terrace off the main staircase midway between first and second floors.
 This ingenious planning device clearly defines an imposing entrance and again helps break the height and bulk of the building.
 The scale is further reduced by means of a flight of steps from King Street.

-The clock tower is an imposing landmark and distinctive feature of the city sky line, indicating the Civic Centre of Newcastle.
+The clock tower is an imposing landmark and distinctive feature of the city skyline, indicating the Civic Centre of Newcastle.
 The tower is a reinforced concrete and steel framed structure clad in Sydney yellowblock sandstone ashlar with rusticated quoins.

-The City Hall was reported to be in good physical condition as at 3 May 2013.
+The City Hall was reported to be in good physical condition as of 3 May 2013.